-Effects of cryotherapy depend on many factors, from the type and stage of cancer, the age of patients, hair type and structure as well as personal health.
-The degree of severity of hair loss vary from person to person.
-Some patients may have little hair loss while some can preserve their hair during chemotherapy treatment.
+It is important to note that the effect of cryotherapy depends on many factors, ranging from patients’ age, type and stage of cancer, their hair type as well as overall health.
+The severity of hair loss also varies from person to person.
+Some survivors might experience severe hair loss, while others may be able to preserve their hair during chemotherapy treatment.

-What are things that we should pay attention to during cryotherapy?
+What are the things that we should pay attention to during cryotherapy?

-1. Patients will wear the cooling cap 30 minutes prior to chemotherapy.
-This is to kick-start the cooling system and to ensure the scalp skin temperature has dropped to the required standard.
+1. Patients shall begin wearing the PAXMAN silicon cooling cap on their head 30 minutes prior to chemotherapy.
+It is to kick-start the cooling system as well as to ensure that the temperature of the scalp is dropped to the required levels.

-6. It is normal for patients’ hair to be covered by a thin layer of frost after cryotherapy.
+5. It is normal to find a thin layer of frost on the scalp after cryotherapy.

 Have questions?
 We’re happy to help.
 Send us a message below and our representative will get back to you within the next 3 working days.